Geelong: Sport

 North Geelong Warriors FC are the region's primary soccer club, playing in the National Premier Leagues Victoria competition.
 The club played in the Victorian Premier League from 1992 to 1997 and in the top tier of the NPL in 2015.
 Other soccer clubs include Northern based Geelong Rangers FC, Geelong SC, Corio SC, Lara United FC and Southern based Surf Coast SC.
 Western United play a few home games every year in GMHBA stadium, Geelong is included in the marketing for the club in western victoria.

-Geelong has a horse-racing club, the Geelong Racing Club, which schedules around 22 race meetings a year, including the Geelong Cup meeting in October.
+Geelong has a horse-racing club, the Geelong Racing Club, which schedules about 22 race meetings a year, including the Geelong Cup meeting in October.
 The Geelong Cup was first run in 1872, and is considered one of the most reliable guides to the result of the Melbourne Cup.
 It also has a picnic horse-racing club, Geelong St Patricks Racing Club, which holds its one race meeting a year in February.

 Geelong Harness Racing Club conducts regular meetings at its racetrack at Corio, and the Geelong Greyhound Racing Club holds regular meetings.

 Founded in 1882, the Geelong Lawn Tennis Club has 27 tennis courts and plays host to a number of tennis tournaments including the Davis Cup tie between Australia and China in 2012.

 The Eastern Beach foreshore and nearby Eastern Gardens regularly host internationally televised triathlons, and annual sports car and racing car events such as the Geelong Speed Trials.

 Corio Bay is also host to many sailing and yachting events.
 Geelong also has many golf courses, sporting and recreation ovals, and playing fields, as well as facilities for water skiing, rowing, fishing, hiking, and greyhound and harness racing.

 Geelong Athletics holds competitions during both the summer and winter, including high-profile events such as Victorian and sometimes national and international track and field meets.

 Geelong is home to Australia's largest indoor skate park, and has "more skate parks per capita than any other municipality in Australia."

 Geelong is also the birthplace of Bev Francis, an IFBB professional Australian female bodybuilder, powerlifter, and national shot put champion.

-The Cadel Evans Great Ocean Road Race, named in honor of the Tour de France winner and 2009 World Champion starts in the city.
+The Cadel Evans Great Ocean Road Race, named in honour of the Tour de France winner and 2009 World Champion starts in the city.
 It then goes through Barwon Heads on the Bellarine Peninsula, passing by the famous surf beach of Bells Beach in Surf Coast Shire and continuing along the Great Ocean Road.
 The race then heads via rolling hills back to Geelong for three circuits of the city before a waterfront finish.
 The race generally suits puncheurs who are capable of getting into breakaways and can easily climb short, steep hills.

-The city's GMHBA Stadium hosted the first match of the 2022 Men's T20 cricket World Cup.
-Along with other cities in regional Victoria, Geelong will host the 2026 Commonwealth Games.
+The city's Kardinia Park Stadium hosted the first match of the 2022 Men's T20 cricket World Cup.
+Along with other cities in regional Victoria, Geelong was scheduled host the 2026 Commonwealth Games until they were cancelled.

+The Geelong Sharks compete in the state's Rugby League competition run by NRL Victoria.